A palliative approach to care is a group effort

 Ph.D., R.D.
 Psych.

-Paulette is an Associate Professor in the Department of Psychology at St. Thomas More College, University of Saskatchewan.
-She works half-time as a psychologist at Parkridge Centre, a large long-term care home in Saskatoon.
-Her research interests emphasize person-centred and palliative approaches to dementia care in Canada’s long-term care system.
+Paulette is an Associate Professor in the Department of Psychology and Health Studies at St. Thomas More College, University of Saskatchewan.
+Her research interests emphasize people-centred care, palliative approaches to long-term care, and family care in long-term care.
 She teaches on the topics of psychology, aging, and applied ethics.
+She has previously worked as a clinical psychologist in long-term care and rehabilitation contexts.

 Abigail Wickson-Griffiths